microsoft/azure-spring-apps-training/07-build-a-spring-boot-microservice-using-mysql/README.md

 # 07 - Build a Spring Boot microservice using MySQL

-__This guide is part of the [Azure Spring Cloud training](../README.md)__
+__This guide is part of the [Azure Spring Apps training](../README.md)__

 In this section, we'll build another data-driven microservice.
 This time, we will use a relational database, a [MySQL database managed by Azure](https://docs.microsoft.com/en-us/azure/mysql/?WT.mc_id=azurespringcloud-github-judubois).
 And we'll use Java Persistence API (JPA) to access the data in a way that is more frequently used in the Java ecosystem.

 ---

-## Create the application on Azure Spring Cloud
+## Create the application on Azure Spring Apps

-As in [02 - Build a simple Spring Boot microservice](../02-build-a-simple-spring-boot-microservice/README.md), create a specific `weather-service` application in your Azure Spring Cloud instance:
+As in [02 - Build a simple Spring Boot microservice](../02-build-a-simple-spring-boot-microservice/README.md), create a specific `weather-service` application in your Azure Spring Apps instance:

 ```bash
 az spring-cloud app create -n weather-service --runtime-version Java_11